ALL EVENTS TAKE PLACE AT THE TOWN HALL, ST GEORGE’S STREET, HEBDEN BRIDGE HX7 7BY

-Everything you need to know about booking, concessions, special terms for anyone who needs to have a carer with them at a concert plus our policies re late arrivals, and children and babies attending concerts.
+Everything you need to know about booking, concessions, special terms for anyone who needs to have a carer with them at a concert plus our policies re late arrivals, concert etiquette, and young people, children and babies attending concerts.

-- The box office in The Town Hall, Hebden Bridge is open for in-person bookings on weekdays from 10-4, starting Monday 13 March.
+- The box office in The Town Hall, Hebden Bridge will be open for in-person bookings on weekdays (9-4) from Monday 16th March.

 - We are unable to accept in-person or postal payment by credit or debit card.

-- There is a charge for online booking which is levied by the e-ticketing provider.
+- Tickets will also available online from 7pm on Friday 13th March.
+There is a charge for online booking which is levied by the e-ticketing provider.

 - Tickets cannot be reserved without payment.